What is a Public Benefit Corporation?

 In addition to being PBCs, companies can also be B corps.
-This means they've been certified by B Labs, a non-profit entity that creates standards for organizations to meet in terms of verified social and environmental performance, public transparency, and legal accountability.
+This means they've been certified by B Labs.
 The key distinction to keep in mind is that a benefit corporation is a corporate legal entity, and "B Corporation" is a certification, like Fair Trade or USDA Organic.)

 What should companies consider when becoming PBC?